Volunteer as an Intern Abroad in Medicine

 As a medical intern, you are sure to see a huge gulf in medical standards between the developed and developing worlds.
 Hospitals are often poorly resourced with underpaid medical staff.
 This, combined with a lack of experience and funds to pay for routine medical treatment often causes the patients you see to have advanced illnesses and conditions now rarely treated in the developed world.

-High School and College Interns Abroad in Medicine
+High School and University Interns Abroad in Medicine

 You will be involved in the day-to-day running of hospitals and clinics, observing or sometimes directly assisting doctors and nurses.
 You might find yourself, for example, watching a caesarean in the operating room or working with a doctor on his rounds in a big city hospital.
 You can sometimes help out in simple but practical ways, vastly increasing your own knowledge and understanding of medical practice.

 Medical Students and Qualified Medical Volunteers

 You are likely to be given increasing responsibility depending on your training and experience.
 You may be expected to have a more active role in patient care.
 There are normally opportunities to observe surgeries and other procedures.
 You will be able to explore the healthcare service of the country you choose and compare it with what you have already experienced.
 If you are in medical school and planning to do an elective please visit our Medical Elective Students page.
 Fully qualified medical professionals with experience should visit our Projects Abroad Pro section.

 "I am a 24-year-old aspiring doctor.
 After completing my M.S. degree in Physiology and Neurobiology, I was interested in pursuing a cultural immersion experience that would also help me decide if medicine was the right career path for me.
 In retrospect, Projects Abroad helped me achieve both of these goals."

 Medical intern in Argentina